remyoudompheng/yamaquasi/README_qsieve.md

 quadratic sieve, self-initializing (hypercube) multiple polynomial quadratic sieve.

-Several optimization techniques are not used in Yamaquasi: the Gray code enumeration for SIQS polynomials is not used (instead a base 16 representation avoids excessive initialization cost), and the formulas avoiding a few inner products in Block Lanczos are not implemented.

 ## Case of numbers n=8k+1

 The numbers such that `n % 8 == 1` are special because they have modular square